Netflix Not Working on Roku: How to Fix [2023]

 A hard reset is different from a hard restart/reboot.
 This is the ultimate step to completely reset your Roku device.
 It cleans all data and restores everything to its factory settings.

-This will wipe all your data and settings from your device.
+A factory reset will wipe all your data and settings from your device.
 This is meant to be a last resort and will reset everything.

 It might take you a few hours to restore all your settings and streaming channels manually.